OPEP Level 1 - On Scene Responder - Digital LearningDownload as PDF

 The assessment is taken during the course and is within the expected duration.

-The UK On-Scene Responder Course is suitable for Offshore Installation Managers and company representatives.
-This course has been accredited by the Nautical Institute on behalf of the UK Department of Business, Energy and Industrial Strategy (DBEIS)*, as meeting the statutory training requirements, stipulated in the Offshore Installation (Emergency Pollution Control) Regulations.
+This On-Scene Responder Course has been designed for Offshore Installation Managers and company representatives.
+It has been fully accredited by the Nautical Institute on behalf of the UK Department of Business, Energy and Industrial Strategy (DBEIS), meeting the statutory training requirements, stipulated in the Offshore Installation (Emergency Pollution Control) Regulations.
 2002.